-2023-29 Capital Plan Project Request
+2023 Six-Year Capital Plan Request Submitted as of Nov.
+2021

 Biennially, each state agency is required to submit a capital budget request within the context of a long-range plan to the Department of Administration.
 The UW System process for developing its Capital Budget and long-range plan recommendations is based on planning models common throughout higher education.
 The UW System capital planning involves: